 Two components are critical to delivering an effective course in wilderness first aid:

 WMTC Wilderness First Aid courses exceed the minimum WFA SOP.
 Our 3-day Standard WFA is 70% skill labs, case study review, and simulations.
 Our Distance Learning Project (DLP) WFA requires approximately eight hours of home study, successful completion of our online test, prior to attending an 18 hour (2-day) practical session.
-Both courses include a reference pdf file with an abridged copy of the Art & Technique of Wilderness Medicine, our water-proof, tear-proof field manual, and patient SOAP notes.
-The DLP WFA web site also includes case studies and animated presentations to prepare you for the online test and practical session.
+Both courses our water-proof field manual, and patient SOAP notes.
+The hybrid DLP WFA web site also includes case studies and animated presentations to prepare you for the online test and practical session.
 Either course may be used to re-certify a current WAFA, WFR, or WEMT certification with successful completion of our online Recertification exam.

 All WMTC instructors are professional outdoor leaders with years of field experience, hold a current EMT (or higher) license in their state of residence, and have successfully completed our 14 day instructor training course and an intense apprenticeship.

-If you are thinking about becoming an ARC Wilderness & Remote First Aid instructor, you might want to take a look at our Affiliate Program.
+If you are thinking about becoming an ARC Wilderness & Remote First Aid instructor so you can certify your staff or students, consider taking a look at our Affiliate Program.
 As an affiliate instructor you can offer a Standard or DLP Wilderness First Aid course to your staff or students at a very low price and deliver the best WFA curriculum in the industry to boot.
 Of course, you'll need to meet our strict instructor standards and successfully pass our intense instructor training course and apprenticeship.
 Think about it.

 If you would like information about sponsoring a course with us, please review How to Sponsor a Medical Course on our web site and contact our office by phone at 509-996-2502 or email.